kumarUjjawal3621/mypython_lib/README.md

 Library
 1. View at pypi:  https://pypi.org/project/graph-cordinates/
-2. Install using cmd: PIP install graph_cordinates
+2. Install using cmd: PIP install graph_cordinates or PIP install graph-cordinates
 3. Import in a python file: from graph_cordinates.graph_cordinates import get_graphcordinates
 4. To use the function: get_graphcordinates(image_path,x_range,y_range,background_value)
 5. It is used to extract graph points from a graph Image.